Skip to content Skip to footer

 Foundation Idea #6: Steel Skid / Runner Foundation (Industrial Style)

-Welding your container directly to heavy steel beams (skids) that then rest on pre-leveled strips of concrete or a compacted gravel pad creates a seriously industrial, heavy-duty feel.
-These provide excellent strength and also make it possible to move your container short distances with the right heavy equipment, but welding steel to steel creates a thermal bridge that needs to be carefully accounted for with your insulation.
-Steel runners are best for commercial builds, art studios, workshops, or any structure that might need to be relocated now and then.
+Welding your container to thick steel beams (skids) that then sit on pre-leveled strips of concrete or a compacted gravel pad is about as industrial and heavy-duty as you can get.
+These are insanely strong and also allow you to roll your container short distances with appropriate heavy equipment.
+However, welding steel to steel creates what is called a thermal bridge and must be properly managed with your insulation strategy.
+Steel runners work best for commercial builds, art studios, workshops, East Austin maker spaces, or other structures that may require relocation occasionally.

 Foundation Idea #7: Gravel Pad / Compacted Fill (The Minimalist Approach)